Class Action Bank Fee Lawsuits

 Cohen & Malad, LLP class action attorneys have been busy responding to consumer complaints about improperly charged overdraft and insufficient funds fees.
 After a thorough investigation, our attorneys found that many of these banks and credit unions did illegally charge fees to checking account customers and brought suit against these financial institutions to return monies back to these consumers.

 Our investigations uncovered that banks and credit unions alike, regardless of size, repeatedly charged consumers overdraft or insufficient funds fees for transactions even though funds were available.
-Our team is proud to have litigated claims across the United States and has returned millions of dollars in improper bank fees to thousands of bank and credit union consumers.
-We have brought suit against financial institutions in the states listed below.
+Our team is proud to have litigated claims across the United States and has returned over $100 million to well over one million financial institution consumers.
 If you have been charged an overdraft of insufficient funds fees that you believe are improper, contact us.
 Our attorneys can review your information and advise you of your legal rights.

 Meet our Bank Litigation Fee Team